ItemConsulting/xp-cache-control/README.md

 When you add the Cache Control application to your *site*, you can to configure these fields under site config.

 1. Enable setting the cache control header
 2. Set the max time in seconds that will be used on your pages.
+3. Set the shared max time in seconds (which are used by shared caches, e.g CDNs)
+4. Set if response should include `"Last-Modified"` header.
+Also resolves requests with `"If-Modified-Since"` headers to status _307 (Not Modified)_ and empty body if the value is equal to `"Last-Modified"`.

 ## Deploying